top of page

 7. Option: Add 1 teaspoon (up to a tablespoon) of 91% rubbing alcohol to the solution prior to soaking.

-An Optional Second Soak, potentially infuses the garlic cloves with "nutrients" to give them a head start in the fall.
+To potentially infuses the garlic cloves with "nutrients" to give them a head start in the fall.
 This second soak is in a solution of water, organic fish fertilizer and/or liquid seaweed fertilizer, and baking soda.
 The soak time is for about 12-24 hours, just before planting.
-This treatment has the potential to infuse , the garlic cloves with a boost of essential nutrients.
+This treatment has the potential to infuse, the garlic cloves with a boost of essential nutrients.
 It's like a fertilizer marinade, for the benefit of the garlic.
 The garlic will store this added energy and nutrients until spring.
 The baking soda (sodium bicarbonate) acts as an inhibitor.
 Baking soda is considered a "significant killer" of bacterial suspensions and has been shown to significantly decrease the number of viable bacterial cells.
 This mixture provides a nutritional boost for our garlic and acts as an effective at killing bacteria and mold that might be hidden on the garlic cloves.

 Fish emulsion fertilizer is made from whole fish and carcass products, including heads, eyes, bones, scales, and skin.
 This product is processed to remove oils, and the liquid that remains after processing is fish emulsion.
 After straining out solids, sulfuric acid is added to lower the pH, preventing microbes from growing.
 A common fish emulsion is: Alaska Fish Fertilizer 5-1-1 .
 Liquid seaweed fertilizer is an alternative to fish emulsion.
 Liquid seaweed fertilizer is a concentrated formula containing nitrogen and nutrients.
 Most seaweed-based fertilizers are made from kelp, a variety of seaweed that can grow to lengths of over 40 meters.
 Trace elements found in organic seaweed fertilizers include magnesium, potassium, zinc, iron, and nitrogen—all of which are beneficial to garlic.
 Nitrogen, for instance, is essential to the production of nitrate, a key component needed by plants during photosynthesis.